genicam/harvesters/README.rst

       - Worked
     - - `Vieworks <http://www.vieworks.com/eng/main.html>`_
       - Not tested
-      - Not tested
+      - Not applicable
-      - Not tested
+      - Not applicable
       - Not tested
     - - `XIMEA <https://www.ximea.com/>`_
       - Not tested